piotrlaczkowski/keras-data-processor/docs/contributing/development/auto-documentation.md

 The following tools are included in the `scripts/` directory:

 1. **`generate_docstring_docs.py`**: Extracts docstrings from classes and functions in the codebase and converts them to Markdown documentation.
-2. **`generate_model_architectures.py`**: Creates visualizations of various model architectures for different preprocessing configurations.
+2. **`generate_model_diagrams.py`**: Creates visualizations of model diagrams for different feature types and preprocessing configurations.

 ## 🚀 Generating Documentation